-Tintin divides his time between Brisbane and Gothenburg, Sweden, and has been using the space at The Paint Factory for a year.
+Tintin divides her time between Brisbane and Gothenburg, Sweden, and has been using the space at The Paint Factory for a year.
 Tintin has exhibited in major international exhibitions including Istanbul Biennale (2005), Yokohama Triennale (2005), Asia Pacific Triennale (2012), Sharjah Biennale (2013) and Jogja Biennale (2013).
 In 2017 she represented Indonesia in the 57th Venice Biennale with her solo project 1001 Martian Homes.
 Her works are held in public and private collections including in the Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art and He Xiangning Art Museum.

 Gordon locates his art at the interface where Aboriginal and non-Aboriginal cultures converge and has used spaces at The Paint Factory for several years.
 He is a core member of Brisbane- based indigenous collective proppaNOW alongside fellow artists such as Richard Bell, Vernon Ah Kee and Jennifer Herd.
 Gordon’s work is held in major Australian collections including the Queensland Art Gallery/Gallery of Modern Art and University of Queensland Art Museum in Brisbane, the Art Gallery of Western Australia in Perth, the National Gallery of Australia and Australian National University in Canberra, the National Gallery of Victoria in Melbourne, the University of Technology in Sydney and a number of significant private collections.

 Vernon’s works range from large-scale drawings of his ancestors to hard-hitting text-based works and installations.
 Through clever puns and plays on words and objects, he fuses the history and language of colonisation with contemporary black/white political issues to expose degrees of underlying racism in Australian society.
 Vernon represented Australia at the 2009 Venice Biennale and his selected group exhibitions have been staged at the 14th Istanbul Biennial (2015); the National Gallery of Canada, Ottawa (2013); Queensland Art Gallery/Gallery of Modern Art, Brisbane (2013) and the National Gallery of Australia, Canberra (2012).
-Vernon has staged a number of solo exhibitions and his work is held in private and public collections in Australia and overseas, including the Sprengel Museum Hannover, Germany; National Gallery of Canada, Ottawa; National Gallery of Australia, Canberra; National Gallery of Victoria, Melbourne; Art Gallery of Western Australia, Perth; and Queensland Art Gallery/ Gallery of Modern Art, Brisbane.
+Vernon has staged a number of solo exhibitions and his work is held in private and public collections in Australia and overseas, including the Sprengel Museum Hannover, Germany; National Gallery of Canada, Ottawa; National Gallery of Australia, Canberra; National Gallery of Victoria, Melbourne; Art Gallery of Western Australia, Perth; and Queensland Art Gallery/Gallery of Modern Art, Brisbane.

 Ross Manning is a Brisbane-based artist and musician.
-Over the past decade, Manning has developed what could be described as his own world, animated by light and sound.
+During the past decade, Manning has developed what could be described as his own world, animated by light and sound.
 He is an obsessive creator of systems that are driven by their own logic, and of moving objects propelled by electricity and their own kinetic forces.
 This is a sculptural practice with a totalising scope and vision: just as it appears to consume all manner of household and industrial objects, hardware, and technologies, so it harnesses visible and audible frequencies.
 It then uses those same energies of light, sound, and motion to colonise nearly every surface and wavelength in its vicinity.

-Brisbane artist Eugene Carchesio has been showing his constructions, collages and watercolours since the early 1980s.
+Brisbane artist Eugene Carchesio has been showing his constructions, collages and water colours since the early 1980s.
 In an age of brash biennale art, his work is usually distinguished by its modesty of scale and material, its intimacy and ephemerality.
 Seeking to express the spiritual interconnectedness of all things, Carchesio combines iconographies drawn from early modernist abstraction and other faiths to ponder our relation to nature and the cosmos.